-California has one of the highest electricity rates, making it one of the priciest states to live in.
+California has one of the highest electricity rates, making it one of the priciest states.
 In January 2019, residential rates averaged 18.32 cents per kilowatt-hour.

-Granted, Californians use the least amount of electricity (6,536 kWh per person in 2016).
+Granted, Californians use the least electricity (6,536 kWh per person in 2016).
 But that still means each consumer pays almost $1,200 a year for electricity alone!

-So, it’s no wonder that the state was the first ever to include window film use into its building code.
+So, it’s no wonder the state was the first ever to include window film used in its building code.
 And it’s time you pushed through with that window film installation project for your home too!

 Window Film Installation Prepping

-Before you get your home windows tinted though, there are some preparatory steps you need to do first.
-That’s exactly what we’ll cover in this post, so keep your eyes glued to this page!
+Before you get your home windows tinted, though, there are some preparatory steps you need to do first.
+That’s precisely what we’ll cover in this post, so keep your eyes glued to this page!